-Provincial Comparison (2017) GHG Intensity of Electricity Generation
+2017 GHG Emissions-Intensity of Electricity Generation by Province

 Manitoba already generates almost 100% of its electricity needs from renewable hydro and wind sources.
-Because of this clean electricity generation system, Manitoba cannot look to changing its electricity generation as a means of contributing significant GHG reductions to its carbon savings account.
-It will have to look everywhere else for reductions unlike most other provinces, as few lower-cost reductions exist.
+Because of this clean electricity generation system, Manitoba cannot look to changing its electricity generation as a means of contributing significant GHG emission reductions to its carbon savings account.
+It will have to look everywhere else for reductions, unlike most other provinces where such reduction opportunities exist.